martin-brennan/writing.martin-brennan.com/_drafts/2017-11-25-the-subtle-art-of-not-giving-a-fuck.md

 ### Measuring Self-Worth

 Manson relates a story about Dave Mustaine, the lead guitarist and founder of heavy metal band _Megadeth_, and how he was kicked out of his first band.
-Megadeth has been extremely successful, selling over 25 million records.
+Megadeth has been extremely successful, selling over 25 million albums.
 Unfortunately the band Mustaine was kicked out of is _Metallica_ who have sold over 100 million albums.
-For many years, Mustaine said in an interview, he felt inadequate because of Metallica's success even though he was successful in his own right.
+In the early 2000's Mustaine said in an interview that he felt inadequate because of Metallica's success even though he was successful in his own right.

 > We intrinsically measure ourselves against others and vie for status.
 The question is not _weather_ we evaluate ourselves against others; rather the question is _by what standard_ do we measure ourselves?